 We typically think of horror films as being about young people, stranded in a situation they have no control over.
 Even many science-fiction/horror films, like Alien, follow this basic model.
 But there are also plenty of movies out there that focus on scientists who, whether by accident or on purpose, create a situation that becomes a larger threat.

-There are the classic mad scientist flicks and the ones that just happen to be about scientific research crews trying to uncover the truth, both are equally valid and can make for genuinely horrifying situations.
+There are the classic mad scientist flicks and those that just happen to be about scientific research crews trying to uncover the truth.
+Both can make for genuinely horrifying situations.

-Not all sci-fi horror movies actually involve science, of course, but it’s a help.
-Horror about scientists often deal with the dangers of discovery, of doing something solely because it can be done and not because it should.
+Not all sci-fi horror movies actually involve science, of course, but it’s certainly not unusual to see that element present.
+Horror movies about scientists often deal with the dangers of discovery, of doing something solely because it can be done and not because it should.

 For this reason, it’s an often exciting and generally underrated sub-set of horror that deserves a closer look.

 Both versions of The Fly certainly qualify, but I’m going with the 1986 Cronenberg film here.
 Jeff Goldblum is eccentric at the start with an obsession that quickly turns into addiction.
-It’s an ultimately tragic, genuinely sorrowful film and one of the best sci-fi horror flicks of the past 30 years.
+It’s an ultimately, tragic, and genuinely sorrowful film.
+It is also one of the best sci-fi horror flicks of the past 40 years.

 In many ways, this is kind of the ultimate mad scientist flick, possibly even more than some adaptations of Frankenstein.
 Because Herbert West never learns any kind of lesson, never has a moral revelation about his work.
 His obsession completely defines him and drives him.